deepsm007/tools/rh-pre-commit/README.md

 ```

 #### SignOff (Default: On)

-This task provides a sign-off in the commit message to provide an attestation
+This task signs off on a commit message attesting that the hook is
-that the tasks have run.
+installed and enabled.

 To turn it off for a repo: